danielgaskell/scc/doc/symbos.md

 `.state` is one of the following: `WIN_CLOSED`, `WIN_NORMAL`, `WIN_MAXIMIZED`, or `WIN_MINIMIZED`.

-`.flags` is an OR'd list of one or more of the following flags:
+`.flags` is an OR'd bitmask of one or more of the following flags:

 * `WIN_ICON` = show window icon
 * `WIN_RESIZABLE` = window can be resized